mingenesis/MKTagsViewController/README.md

 # MKTagsViewController

-A flexible UI Component to swipe between views for iOS.
+**A flexible UI Component to swipe between views for iOS.**

+## License

+MKTagsViewController is available under the MIT license.